de-koks/autoTestingJS/README.md

 # bdd_gui_tests
 A Webdriver IO with Cucumber framework is set up.
 Several steps of domain specific language are implemented for a few tests from pom branch.

+# api_tests
+A framework with Mocha, axios and chai with API tests.

 There are more detailed READMEs in each branch.